devixlabs/kreatisite/README.md

-# KreatiSite
+# kreatisite

-A command line application with Poetry dependency management and pre-commit hooks.
+A command line application to register, create, and deploy a new website.

 ## Installation